fdasilva59/Datascience-Sandbox-Installation/README.md

    * check/improve firewall and secuirty management
    * check email/domain name format in the installation script for Let's Encrypt
    * Tensorflow installation : improve CROSSTOOL patch to include path to CUDA directory
+   * Solution to the menu display issue with R Studio Desktop / x2goClient ? (on Mac OS X ? )
    * Possibility to have a post install script to be used in OVH manager when setting up the server ?
    * redirect some install display output to some logs file and have the instalaltion a bit more cleaner at display
    * add a menu to select what sofwares to install.
 Improve installation script arguments